Computing cobordism maps in link Floer homology and the reduced Khovanov TQFT: A spectral sequence from Khovanov homology

 This paper is devoted to developing tools for computing maps induced on link Floer homology by decorated link cobordisms.
 We also exhibit a connection between these maps and the reduced Khovanov TQFT.

-Knot Floer homology, denoted by $\HFK$, and defined independently by Ozsv\'ath-Szab\'o~\cite{HFK1} and Rasmussen~\cite{HFK2}, is a knot invariant that categorifies the Alexander polynomial.
+Knot Floer homology, denoted by $\HFKh$, and defined independently by Ozsv\'ath-Szab\'o~\cite{HFK1} and Rasmussen~\cite{HFK2}, is a knot invariant that categorifies the Alexander polynomial.
 Khovanov~\cite{kh, redkh} introduced a categorification of the Jones polynomial, called \emph{Khovanov homology}, and a version of it for marked links, called \emph{reduced Khovanov homology}.
 Rasmussen~\cite{rasmussen2005knot} conjectured that there exists a spectral sequence from reduced Khovanov homology to knot Floer homology.

-Link Floer homology, denoted by $\hat\HFL$, and defined by Ozsv\'ath and Szab\'o~\cite{HFL}, is an extension of $\hat\HFK$ to links that categorifies the multivariable Alexander polynomial.
-The invariant $\hat\HFL$ is only functorial for decorated links according to Dylan Thurston and the first author~\cite{naturality}, and moving the decorations around a link often induces a nontrivial automorphism of~$\hat\HFL$ by the work of Sarkar~\cite{sarkar2011moving}, see also Zemke~\cite{quasistab}.
+Link Floer homology, denoted by $\HFLh$, and defined by Ozsv\'ath and Szab\'o~\cite{HFL}, is an extension of $\hat\HFK$ to links that categorifies the multivariable Alexander polynomial.
+The invariant $\HFLh$ is only functorial for decorated links according to Dylan Thurston and the first author~\cite{naturality}, and moving the decorations around a link often induces a nontrivial automorphism of~$\HFLh$ by the work of Sarkar~\cite{sarkar2011moving}; see also Zemke~\cite{quasistab}.
 Hence, when considering link cobordisms, it is necessary to keep track of the decorations.
-Loosely speaking, the decoration consists of a properly embedded 1-manifold $\sigma$ in the link cobordism~$F$ that divides it into subsurfaces $R_+(\sigma)$ and~$R_-(\sigma)$.
+We say that $(X,F)$ is a link cobordism from the link $(Y_0,L_0)$ to $(Y_1,L_1)$ if $X$ is a cobordism from $Y_0$ to $Y_1$ and $F \subset X$ is a properly embedded oriented surface with $\partial F = -L_0 \cup L_1$.
+Loosely speaking, the decoration consists of a properly embedded 1-manifold $\sigma$ in the surface~$F$ that divides it into subsurfaces $R_+(\sigma)$ and~$R_-(\sigma)$.
 For the precise definition, see Section~\ref{sec:decorated}.
 Decorated link cobordisms functorially induce homomorphisms on link Floer homology according to the work of the first author~\cite{cobordisms}.
+In this paper we consider link cobordisms only in $X = Y \times I$ for a closed oriented 3-manifold~$Y$.